-A home ownership study conducted in 2015 by Genworth Canada showed that 50% of typical first time buyers regard their first home as a starter home from which they planned to move within the decade.
+A homeownership study conducted by Genworth Canada in 2015 showed that 50% of typical first-time home buyers regard their first home as a starter home from which they planned to move within the decade.

-It does not necessarily refer to the so called “dream home”.
+It does not necessarily refer to the so-called “dream home”.
 However, it is a house that has the characteristics and capacity to meet your needs for many years to come.

-Some of the reasons why starter homes are popular include:
+Reasons why starter homes are popular include:

-For some who would rather buy a bigger permanent house starting out, soaring house prices for example in the hot markets of Toronto and Vancouver are forcing them to reconsider and downgrade their expectations.
+For folks who would rather buy a bigger permanent house starting out, soaring house prices for example in the hot markets of Toronto and Vancouver are forcing them to reconsider and downgrade their expectations.

 2. Lower home expenses: A smaller home translates into lower ongoing costs including property taxes, home insurance, utilities, renovation cost, and so on.
-This is advantageous to first-time home buyers who do not want to become swamped by high recurring expenses every month.
+This is advantageous to first-time homebuyers who do not want to become swamped by high recurring expenses every month.

 4. Uncertainty: When people are uncertain as to how long they will live in a certain area due to maybe their job status or if they work in an industry that is unstable, they may want to hedge their bets by buying a smaller starter home.